I just filed my taxes. #adulting

 So the homesickness really kicked in before I moved.
 Maybe it's a good thing I can't visit all the time.

 (Side note...
 I think I slept in every building I had a class and then some...That's like seven buildings...
 And I ate on campus at least five days of the week for most of my undergrad...
 It really WAS like a home!!!)

 [Back to adulthood...]

 I think the biggest difference between the adulthood I experienced going to BYU and now is that the excitement is replaced by fear.
 And maybe that's the biggest indicator of being an adult is that you have a greater sense of everything that can go wrong and you fear it.
 Maybe that's why it has a bad rep.

 It doesn't have to be that way though.
 If you learned anything from my story, I had the option of despairing with my impending frostbite, but I was too distracted by a fancy tree.
 I shouldn't look out the window and see breathable water and mosquitoes, I should instead focus on all of the green and natural beauty of Missouri.

 Maybe I just need to see a really fancy Midwest tree.
 That'd probably make everything more exciting.

-Canute is a dinosaur in his dreams.
+My husband is a dinosaur in his dreams.